ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 This visualization uses the `top_n_classes`, `ground_truth_metadata`, `field`, `prediction_statistics` and `model_names` parameters.
 `field` needs to be a category.
-For each model (in the aligned lists of `prediction_statistics` and `model_names`) it produces four plots that show the precision, recall and F1 of the model on several classes for the specificed `field`.
+For each model (in the aligned lists of `prediction_statistics` and `model_names`) it produces four plots that show the precision, recall and F1 of the model on several classes for the specified `field`.

 The first one show the measures on the `n` most frequent classes.